 After the first appointment, they may suggest seeing another expert first—especially if help is needed with physical or mental health—before starting nutrition work together.

-Millie focuses on:
+Alice focuses on:

-Supporting clients after weight loss surgery
+Supporting clients after weight-loss surgery

 Helen focuses on: